AgnostiqHQ/covalent/doc/source/getting_started/index.rst

 Covalent is a Pythonic workflow tool for data scientists, AI/ML researchers, and anyone who needs a way to run experiments on limited or expensive computing resources.
 Such resources can include quantum computers, HPC clusters, GPU arrays, and cloud services.
 Covalent manages workflows in heterogeneous environments that contain any or all of these advanced platforms.

 Covalent enables you to:

 * Isolate operations that don't require advanced compute resources so you can run them on commonly available hardware;
 * Test individual functions or groups of functions on local hardware or inexpensive servers before committing them to advanced hardware;
 * Manage experiments and view results in a browser-based GUI;
 * Automate and manage workflows from a Jupyter notebook;
-* Parallelize independent computations to accelerate job completion;
+* Parallelize independent computations to accelerate job completion; and
 * Bring existing code into Covalent without extensive refactoring.

 Covalent is developed in Python 3.8 on Linux and macOS.
 See the :doc:`Compatibility <./compatibility>` page for supported Python versions and operating systems.
 To set up Python on your computer, refer to the official `Python for Beginners <https://www.python.org/about/gettingstarted/>`_ page.